darqos/darqos/doc/calculation.rst

 To perform a new calculation, it'd be Sys-n, and then complete "Calculation" and hit enter.
 It's a bit more cumbersome, for sure.
 It'd certainly be possible to put a button on the HUD for it, but that doesn't save a lot.
+It system-wide hotkey would also work, but the what's the justification for this type, and not others?

 A new calculation will create a new object, stored in the storage service, unnamed, untagged, unlikely to have any meaningful index entries, but